OneOfEleven/M181-LCR-Meter-Firmware/README.md

 ## Goal
-   To develop custom firmware for the M181 LCR Meter made by JyeTech.
+   Develop custom firmware for the M181 LCR Meter which made/sold by 'JyeTech'.

-   The original firmware is somewhat dire (at the time of writing this), it totally ignores any user input (buttons) after about a minute of being powered up.
+   The makers firmware is somewhat dire (at the time of writing this), it totally ignores any user input (buttons) after about a minute of being powered up.

+   Anyway ..

-## Original auther of this custom open source firmware
+## Original auther of this open source firmware (not the sellers firmware)
 - Jaishankar M .. https://github.com/Jaishankar872/LCR_Meter_Proto_M181

 ## Hardware - M181 LCR Meter